CEO comment January 2019

 With extensive experience in employment law, health and safety and human resources, Diana heads our in-house legal team.
 She is a Chartered Director with the Institute of Directors and a qualified mediator.

-David earned his law degree from the University of Otago.
-He hails from the state of Virginia on the east coast of the US but is pleased to now call Aotearoa home.
+David earned his law degree from the University of Otago in 2009 and joined our legal team in 2014.
+He hails from the state of Virginia on the east coast of the US.
+He is pleased to now call Aotearoa his home.

-John manages member relations as well as relationships with our business partners.
-He also oversees our involvement with Business Mentors, Callaghan Innovation grants and NZTE capability development vouchers.
+John manages member relations as well as our relationships with Export NZ, Business Mentors NZ, Callaghan Innovation research and development grants and NZTE capability development vouchers, and our other important business partners throughout Otago and Southland.

 Loretta’s role is to provide high level health and safety advice to members.
 She also liaises with members regarding OSEA’s training and health and safety.
 Loretta joined OSEA in June 2012, and has had a number of years administration experience.
 Loretta and a team of consultants are available for all your health and safety requirements.